axiomhq/variance/README.md

 ## Contributing

-Feel free to submit PRs or to fill Issues.
+Feel free to submit PRs or to file Issues.

 ## License